 - Understanding the evidence you need to make your case and how to gather it and properly present it in making a personal injury claim.

 - Having knowledge of industry practices and regulations.
 Knowing how to address different rules and laws that may hinder your claim and that will lead to you receiving the justice and compensation that the law provides.

-- Taking on the burden of facing off against the individual or corporation that hurt you, so that you and your family can concentrate on your health and well being;
+- Taking care of going against the individual or corporation that hurt you, so that you and your family can concentrate on your health and well being;

 - Helping you to deter the person or company that harmed you or a loved one from doing the same to others in the future.